timothyylim/tpot-wiki/content/docs/festivals.md

 # Festivals

-TPOT has generated a number of festivals that have been celebrated by the community:
+tpot has generated a number of festivals that have been celebrated by the community:

 ## 2024